Blockstream/satellite/doc/hardware.md

 | SMA to F adapter | SMA Female, F Male                     |

 The supported **SDR interface** is the RTL-SDR, which is a low-cost USB dongle.
 More specifically, an RTL-SDR of model RTL2832U.

-However, there are two specifications to observe when purchasing an RTL-SDR: the oscillator and the tuner.
+There are two specifications to observe when purchasing an RTL-SDR:

+1. Oscillator
+2. Tuner

 We recommend using an RTL-SDR with a temperature-controlled crystal oscillator (TCXO), as the TCXO has better frequency stability than a conventional crystal oscillator (XO).
 There are a few models in the market featuring TCXO with frequency accuracy within 0.5 ppm to 1.0 ppm, which are good choices.

-Regarding tuner, the choice depends on the satellite covering your location.
+Regarding the tuner, the choice depends on the satellite covering your location.
 The two recommended tuners are the R820T2 and the E4000.
 The table that follows summarizes which tuner to pick for each satellite: